Home > Facade > Façade Lighting Creating Distinct Landmarks

 • Types of Light Source: Nowadays we recommend only LED with its new technology provides you with a long-lasting solution and minimal maintenance.

 • Light Pollution: Light pollution can be described as artificial light allowed to illuminate areas not intended to be lit.
-Make sure the lighting plan is good and the selections of products are well suited and aimed at the correct area.
+Make sure the lighting plan is good and the selections of products are well-suited and aimed at the correct area.

 Adding to the above-mentioned points, Shetty suggests that the lighting fixtures installed on the exterior walls should be lighter in weight and made of material that helps it to withstand varied weather conditions, thereby ensuring it’s long-lasting and energy-efficient.
-Installing light management systems such as motion detectors and daylight control will ensure safety and costefficiency.
+Installing light management systems such as motion detectors and daylight control will ensure safety and cost efficiency.

 Light Sources :

 Metal halide and high-pressure sodium light sources, though tried and tested, are now extinct.
 LED lighting “systems” with complete light control and management is trending.
-LED video screens, media façades are the latest in line, says Aneja.
+LED video screens, and media façades are the latest in line, says Aneja.
 Agreeing with her, Kanchwala adds that the revolutionary development of LEDs has opened up fresh design approaches for façade lighting.

 Though not new, another light source worth mentioning is “fibre optics”!
 The maintenance personnel only need to access the control room where the light source is housed and not the façade; this is a very safe solution for tall structures.
 Ar.
 Shah says that the ETFE Multifunctional Module aspires to enhance the use of BIPV in the construction industry, providing new architectural façade lighting possibilities.
-It demonstrates the multiple uses of ETFE architecture, showing it as a versatile material with potentially wide application.
+It demonstrates the multiple uses of ETFE architecture, showing it as a versatile material with potentially wide applications.